 Parameter Description chdev specifies the valid channel device handle obtained when the channel was opened using $dx{open}()$ tptp points to the Termination Parameter Table structure, DV_TPT, which specifies termination conditions for playing.
-For more information on this function, see DV_TPT, on page 301. filenamep points to the name of the file to record to xpbp points to the I/O Transfer Parameter Block, DX_XPB, which specifies the file format, data format, sampling rate, and resolution.
-For more information on this structure, see DX_XPB, on page 324.
+For more information on this structure, see DV_TPT, on page 481. filenamep points to the name of the file to record to xpbp points to the I/O Transfer Parameter Block, DX_XPB, which specifies the file format, data format, sampling rate, and resolution.
+For more information on this structure, see DX_XPB, on page 514.
 Note: If xpbp is set to NULL, the function will record in 11 kHz linear 8-bit PCM. mode specifies the record mode.
-The following values may be used individually or ORed together: • EV_SYNC - synchronous operation (must be specified) • RM_TONE - transmits a 200 msec tone before initiating record function call on the device handle before calling a voice recording function for that device handle.
-If not, that voice channel will be in a stuck state and can only be cleared by issuing $\mathbf{dx_stopch}(\)$ or $\mathbf{dx_listen}(\)$.
+The following values may be used individually or ORed together: EV_SYNC - synchronous operation (must be specified) RM_TONE - transmits a 200 msec tone before initiating record

+- On HMP Software, voice channels must be listening to a TDM bus time slot in order for voice recording functions, such as dx_reciottdata(), to work.
 The actual recording operation will start only after the voice channel is listening to the proper external time slot.

-• Voice channels must be listening to a TDM bus time slot in order for voice recording functions, such as dx_reciottdata(), to work.
-In other words, you must issue a dx_listen()

-• It is recommended that you start recording before receiving any incoming data on the channel so that initial data is not missed in the recording.
+In other words, you must issue a dx_listen() function call on the device handle before calling a voice recording function for that device handle, and the dx_listen() must be called from the same process as the voice recording function.
+If not, the voice recording function will return TDX_ERROR with EDX_SH_MISSING as the termination reason. - It is recommended that you start recording before receiving any incoming data on the channel so that initial data is not missed in the recording.

-If the function returns -1, use the Dialogic Standard Runtime Library (SRL) Standard Attribute function ATDV_LASTERR() to obtain the error code or use ATDV_ERRMSGP() to obtain a descriptive error message.
+If the function returns -1, use the Dialogic[®] Standard Runtime Library (SRL) Standard Attribute function ATDV_LASTERR() to obtain the error code or use ATDV_ERRMSGP() to obtain a descriptive error message.
 One of the following error codes may be returned: